MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-vat.md

 ---
-title: About Setting Up Value-Added Tax | Microsoft Docs
+title: Set Up Value-Added Tax
 description: Make sure that you correctly calculate, post, and report on VAT for sales and purchases.
 author: bholtorf
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: VAT, posting, tax, value-added tax ms.date: 01/13/2020
+ms.search.keywords: VAT, posting, tax, value-added tax ms.date: 04/01/2021
 ms.author: bholtorf

 ---

-# Set Up Value-Added Tax
+# Set Up Calculations and Posting Methods for Value-Added Tax

 Consumers and businesses pay value-added tax (VAT) when they purchase goods or services.
 The amount of VAT to pay can vary, depending on several factors.
-In [!INCLUDE[d365fin](includes/d365fin_md.md)], you set up VAT to specify the rates to use to calculate tax amounts based on the following:
+In [!INCLUDE[prod_short](includes/prod_short.md)], you set up VAT to specify the rates to use to calculate tax amounts based on the following:

 * Who you sell to
 * Who you buy from